 In most cases, patients can be discharged within 24 to 36 hours after surgery.
 By contrast, the hospital stay is typically two to five days for an open procedure.

 Numerous studies have shown that surgeons who specialize in particular procedures attain the best results.
-Dr. Patel specializes in minimally invasive laparoscopic treatment for many abdominal conditions and diseases.
+Our surgical team specializes in minimally invasive laparoscopic treatment for many abdominal conditions and diseases.